 In SurveyCTO 2.50, we introduced new, experimental sensor meta-data field types.
 If you want to collect better and more accurate data, you can use device sensor data to get valuable insights about whether data is being collected according to plan.
+To supplement the product documentation on this feature, this article will share some perspective and discuss how to make the best use of sensor meta-data, as well as getting into some limitations.
+Toward the end, using sensor meta-data in combination with SurveyCTO's other quality control features is discussed.

 What do the new field types do?